GShah9/PostCode/README.md

 # Postcode Validator

-Total number of days to implement the project - 3 days (with brakes in between and research work involved)
+Total number of days to implement the project: 3 days (with brakes in between and research work involved)

 This program is built on `Java 8` and is dependant on Stream API.
 It also requires `maven 3.3.9+`